 Click the Scan button to display a list of wireless networks (site survey).
-Click on the network name (SSID) and click Next.
+Click on the network name (SSID) and click Connect.

-If the wireless network you are trying to connect to is encrypted, enter the WEP key or WPA-PSK passphrase.
+If the wireless network you are trying to connect to is encrypted, enter the WEP key or WPA-PSK or WPA2-PSK passphrase.
 Click Next to continue.

-Click Finish to exit the wizard.
+Click "Finish" to continue.